-These days, we’re all cooking, baking, and dining at home more — and boy does that get boring.
-This holiday season, why not give your loved ones provisions that’ll revive their home cooking routine (or better yet, give them a much-needed break in the kitchen)?
-From single-origin, fair-trade spices to pop-star-approved chocolate almonds to snack boxes curated from POC-owned companies, we’ve gathered the best edible presents around.
-(And if you’re looking to give a nonperishable gift to give your favorite food lover, whether it’s a top-of-the-line food processor or the cutting board of their dreams, we’ve got you covered there, too.)
+After spending more than a year inside, the food lover in your life might be feeling particularly uninspired, but the items on this list might be just the kick they need to try something new.
+From single-origin, fair-trade spices to a yuzu concentrate you can put on anything to snackable canned peppers, we’ve gathered the best edible presents around.
+(And if you’re looking to give a nonperishable gift to your favorite food lover, whether it’s a top-of-the-line food processor or the cutting board of their dreams, we’ve got you covered there, too.)

 For the food lover who had to cancel their trip to Thailand

 Sisters Vanessa and Kim Pham launched their company Omsom in collaboration with some of the most accomplished Asian chefs in New York City.
 The result is this spice kit of six flavor packets (equivalent to 16-plus meals) that allow any cook to easily create authentically flavored Southeast Asian dishes, including Vietnamese Lemongrass BBQ, Thai Larb, and Filipino Sisig, in 30 minutes flat.
 (Omsom also recently launched an East Asian sampler for fans of Japanese, Korean, and Chinese cuisines.)

 For the food lover with a sweet tooth

 Last year, singer Bebe Rexha revealed her unexpected expertise on the topic of chocolate-covered almonds, and these are her favorites by far.
 “I’ve tried every type of chocolate-covered almonds out there, and I swear these ones are the best,” she says.
 “They’re so addicting, like it’s really hard to stop.”